OHI-Science/bhi-1.0-archive/baltic2015/prep/LSP/lsp_prep.md

 Reference\_pt\_country = 10% of the area in a country's EEZ is designated as an MPA and is 100% managed = 10% area country's EEZ
  - This is based on the Convention on Biodiversity [target](https://www.cbd.int/sp/targets/rationale/target-11/)

+#### 3.1.4 Alternative 4

+The same as alternative 2, except with a slightly different weighing scheme for the management levels (w\_i):

+-   0.1 = designated
+-   0.4 = designated and partly managed
+-   1.0 designated and managed

 #### 3.1.4 Status and self-reporting